Karan-parmar-007/Blog-AI/README.md

 ## Anonymous Blogging

-To promote freedom of speech, Whisper AI offers an anonymous blogging option.
+To promote freedom of speech, Blog AI offers an anonymous blogging option.
 Users can post blogs without their data being stored, and content is verified by administrators before appearing on the platform.

 ## Technologies Used